-Inspirational tribute to 9/11 performed in studio
+Inspirational tribute to 9/11 performed at New Jersey 101.5

 Tim Grill is a singer, songwriter, and comedian who has performed all over New Jersey as well as MTV and the Friars club as well.
-Here he is on Jersey's Unsigned Music, Tim has written a song about the first responders of 9/11 called "Eleven Days into September."
+Here he is in 2017 on Jersey's Unsigned Music — Tim has written a song about the first responders of 9/11 called "Eleven Days into September."

 "I really wanted to write a song about these people who, while everyone else was running away, these guys were running in," says Grill.
 The song came about while Grill was at a comedy club getting ready to perform.
 "It was the anniversary and the news was playing footage of that day and I just started coming up with lyrics."
 Tim had the song written in half a day.